Banachek: Media appearances

 Banachek has appeared as himself and produced several television programs and shows, including An Honest Liar, Criss Angel BeLIEve, and Criss Angel Mindfreak.
 He demonstrated his ability to bend forks on Unscrewed with Martin Sargent.
 He toured with the stage show Hoodwinked in 2008.
 During his appearance on The Alpha Project show (2012), he successfully predicted newspaper headlines ten days in advance of publication.
 He launched the Banachek: Telepathy tour in 2017.

 Debunking efforts

 Banachek served as director of the JREF Million Dollar Challenge, overseeing numerous tests of supposed psychics, until it was suspended in 2015.

 When engaging in mentalism, Banachek provides the disclaimer that his show is "simply entertainment" and that he is not in fact a psychic, a practice that has aroused the ire of other mentalists.
-He reserves special disdain for mediums and faith healers who profit off of people suffering from physical disability, disease, or the loss of loved ones.
+He reserves special disdain for mediums and faith healers who profit from people suffering from physical disability, disease, or the loss of loved ones.
 However, he urges caution when debunking psychics, encouraging skeptics not to "belittle the very people they are trying to convince" and to remain cognizant of the limitations of their own knowledge and expertise.